-Many people are moving their laundry areas up.
-However, there are some homeowners in St. Louis, MO, whose washers and dryers are in the basement.
+Many people are moving their laundry areas up in.
+However, there are some homeowners in St. Louis, MO and Kansas City, MO whose washers and dryers are in the basement.
 If you’re among them, you have to make special venting arrangements so they won’t cause problems.
 Failure to do so means you’ll have to deal with an upsurge in indoor moisture and hazardous fumes.

 In this post, we’ll show you how to vent the washing machine and your dryer and share some considerations too.